nliulab/AutoScore-Survival/README.md

 users to build transparent and interpretable time-to-event scores quickly in a straightforward manner.

-> ### AutoScore-Ordinal has been merged with the [AutoScore package](https://github.com/nliulab/AutoScore/).
+> ### AutoScore-Survival has been merged with the [AutoScore package](https://github.com/nliulab/AutoScore/).
 Please visit [AutoScore bookdown page](https://nliulab.github.io/AutoScore/) for a full tutorial.

 ## Citation